Air transport of the British royal family and government: The King's Helicopter Flight

 The King's Helicopter Flight (TKHF) is a dedicated helicopter transport service for the British monarch and royal family that provides air transport within the UK.
 It is part of the King's Private Secretary's Department of the Royal Household, and is tasked by the Royal Travel Office at Buckingham Palace.
 As of 2024, it is based at RAF Odiham and operated two Sikorsky S-76C++ helicopters, with the registrations G-XXEB and G-XXED.

 The Queen's Helicopter Flight (TQHF) was created in 1998.
 From 1998 to 2009, it used a single maroon Sikorsky S-76C+ twin-engine helicopter, registered G-XXEA in honour of G-AEXX, the Airspeed Envoy that flew in the King's Flight.
 The helicopter, the first airframe dedicated solely to royal use, entered service on 21 December 1998.
 The S-76 is a commercial type widely used around the world, although the Kings's helicopter is fitted with only six seats for more comfort.

-G-XXEB in Duxford in 2016.

 On 4 November 2009, Sikorsky announced the delivery of a new S-76C++ helicopter to TQHF, with the registration G-XXEB.
 An AgustaWestland AW109S, registration G-XXEC, was operated on long-term lease to TQHF from 2014 to 2019.
 TQHF took ownership of a second Sikorsky S-76C, G-XXED, in 2019.